dataluscorp/browser/toolkit/components/telemetry/docs/data/environment.rst

       },
       // Optional, missing if fetching the information failed or had not yet completed.
       services: {
-        // True if the user has a firefox account
+        // True if the user has a datalus account
         accountEnabled: <bool>,
         // True if the user has sync enabled.
         syncEnabled: <bool>